 3. Join clubs and societies

 Clubs and societies form part of the social landscape of a student’s college experience.
-The Students’ Union recently hosted a welcome day for new students to join a club or society you’re interested in whether that’s football, badminton, golf, music, dance, photography or even adventures.
-Get involved to meet new friends from across the college!
+Whether you're interested in football, badminton, golf, music, dance or photography, you can join a club or society through the NCISU website to meet new friends from across the college!

 4. Organise a virtual tea break

 Something everyone is missing at the moment are those ‘watercooler’ chats which for students would be in-between lectures or while walking to class.
 Make an effort to incorporate virtual tea (or coffee or smoothie) breaks into your day and use this time to talk about whatever you want!

 5. Actively participate in class discussions